calma016/CAMBUSSHIELD/README.md

 # CAMBUSSHIELD
-CAM Bus shield library for the Arduino uno using the MCP2515 Transceiver
+CAM Bus shield library for the Arduino uno and mega using the MCP2515 Transceiver.